code-423n4/docs/awarding/incentive-model-and-awards/README.md

 - (Number of Medium-risk findings for `user` / Total number of Medium-risk findings) * 3 = `mediumScore`
 - `highScore` + `mediumScore` = `gathererScore`

-Partial credit duplicates (see next section) do not count towards the Top Hunter / Top Gatherer scores.
+Partial credit duplicates (see next section) do not count towards the  Top Gatherer scores.

 ### Duplicates getting partial credit